sendinblue/APIv3-csharp-library/docs/ListsApi.md

             var apiInstance = new ListsApi();
             var listId = 789;  // long? | Id of the list
-            var modifiedSince = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
-Prefer to pass your timezone in date-time format for accurate result. (optional) var limit = 789;  // long? | Number of documents per page (optional)  (default to 50) var offset = 789;  // long? | Index of the first document of the page (optional)  (default to 0) var sort = sort_example;  // string | Sort the results in the ascending/descending order of record creation (optional)  (default to desc)
+            var modifiedSince = modifiedSince_example;  // string | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
+Prefer to pass your timezone in date-time format for accurate result. (optional) var limit = 789;  // long? | Number of documents per page (optional)  (default to 50) var offset = 789;  // long? | Index of the first document of the page (optional)  (default to 0) var sort = sort_example;  // string | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed (optional)  (default to desc)

             try
             {